vitaliihonta/zio-temporal/docs/src/main/mdoc/serialization/protobuf.md

 # Protobuf

 ZIO-Temporal provides with the `zio-temporal-protobuf` module allowing to use _Protobuf_ transport.
+To use _Protobuf_, you must properly install [Scalapb](https://scalapb.github.io/docs/installatio)

 ## Defining protobuf files